Skip to main content

 FilmSet BTS.jpeg

 The Media Arts Program offers a Bachelor of Arts in Media Arts Studies as well as a minor in Media Arts Studies.
 The application process is nearly the same for the Major and Minor with the exception of a few elements.
-The application process is an indication of the program itself; it requires time, critical analysis, creativity and outstanding performance in the Media Arts Prerequisite classes.
+The application process requires time, critical analysis, creativity and outstanding performance in the Media Arts prerequisite classes.

 NOTE:

 Second majors (exclusive of some language second majors) are rare and must be approved by the college advisement center supervisors involved and the dean of the college responsible for the primary major.
-The second major proposal and approval process requires an evaluation of all University Core and major requirements and a time-to-graduation analysis.
 Petitions for a double major must be submitted prior to earning 75 BYU hours (excluding language exam credits).

 The Department of Theatre and Media Arts will not support a double major with two limited enrollment programs.

-The Media Arts Program is seeking students who embody the following qualities:
+The Media Arts Program is seeking students who are and can learn to be analytical, collaborative, creative, teachable, and responsible.

 Media Arts Application Deadlines: